grabmy/laravel-api-builder/README.md

 ## TODO

+- Save and restore database in JSON files
 - Add an error on wrong api methods
 - Add an error if "link" dont have an "as" option
+- Add type check for email, ip, url
+- Add field type json
+- Add where clause to list and link fields
 - Change migration, model, controller, api route path in config
 - Change namespace and class extends in config

 ## DONE

 - Make a default sort number for tables